mathigon/textbooks/content/functions/content.md

         x-coordinate-system(width=640 height=180 x-axis="0,29.1,1" y-axis="0,10,1" axis-names="Distance,Height")

     // functions: https://www.desmos.com/calculator/td3fynck7q
+    // TODO: Realistic height/distance values.
+30m is arbitrary, and there's no way he hits 8 meters.

 There are several things going on here.
 Move the video back and forth to see how the graph lines up with the motion.